moorepants/dissertation/systemidentification.rst

    :align: center
    :target: _images/A-A-Tphi-Phi.png

-   Frequency response of the three models at four speeds.
-The color indicates the model and the line type indicates the speed.
+   :math:`\frac{\phi}{T_\phi}` frequency response of the three models, (I)dentified, (W)hipple, and (A)rm, at four speeds (2, 4, 6, and 9 m/s).
+The
+   color indicates the model and the line type indicates the speed.
 Generated by `src/systemidentification/canonical_plots.py`.

+:ref:`Figure 13.14<figAATphiDel` shows the steer angle response with respect to the roll torque.
+Once again the Whipple model is almost identical to the identified model at the lowest speed, 2 m/s.
+The arm model has about a +5 dB offset at low frequencies and a -10 dB offset at high frequencies with the models only being similar just around 4 rad/s.
+At 9 m/s the Whipple model has similar magnitude and phase above 7 rad/s whereas the low frequency shows that the Whipple model has up to +30 dB magnitude difference with respect to the identified model.
+The arm model behaves in much the same way at 9 m/s.

 .. _figAATphiDel: